 At June 30, 2019, the carrying amount of the primary government's deposits was \$504.9 million and the bank balance was \$550.3 million.
 Of the \$550.3 million bank balance, \$40.7 million was fully insured; \$174.7 million represents unemployment insurance taxes collected from Delaware employers that are held in escrow by the U.S. Treasury; and the remaining \$334.9 million was subject to custodial credit risk because they were uninsured and uncollateralized.
 Included in the primary government's deposits are agency funds.
 The carrying amount of the agency fund's deposits was \$26.2 million and the bank balance was \$26.8 million.
-The \$26.8 million bank balance was subject to custodial credit risk because the deposits were not covered by depository insurance or the deposits were uncollateralized, collateralized with securities held by the pledging financial institution's trust department or agent but not in the government's name.
+The \$26.8 million bank balance or the deposits were uncollateralized, collateralized with securities held by the pledging financial institutions, or collateralized with securities held by the pledging financial institution's trust department or agent but not in the government's name.